lisa-lumos/Java/08-abstraction.md

 A constant variable in Java is a final variable of primitive type, that is initialized with a constant expression.
 Constants in Java are usually named with all uppercase letter, with underscores between the words.
 Access a static constant via the type name, such as `Integer.MAX_VALUE`.

+Interfaces can "extend" multiple other Interfaces, but cannot "implement" Interfaces.

+Both interfaces and abstract classes are "abstracted reference types".
+Reference types can be used in code, as variable types, method parameters, return types, list types, etc.

+When you use an abstracted reference type, it is called "coding to an interface".
+This means you code doesn't use specific types, but more generalized ones, usually an interface type.
+This technique is preferred, because it allows many runtime instances of various classes, to be processed uniformly, by the same code.
+It also allows for substitutions of some other class/object, that still implements the same interface, without forcing a major refactor of the code.

+Using interface types as the reference type, is considered the best practice.

+Method parameters, method return types, local variable references, class variables, should try to use the interface type as the reference variable type, whenever possible.
+This makes the code more extensible in the future.

 "Main.java":
 ```java